 Well, you know, I take that back.
 If you tell a lot of boring stories, then maybe you can take it personally.
 But, otherwise, it’s probably more about them than it is about you.

 Know the things that distract your loved one, and watch for those.
 If you want to have a serious conversation, it might be best to turn off the television, rather than to get angry when their eyes keep darting from you to see what’s going on.
 By helping them remove distractions when you want their attention, you’re not only helping them, but you’re helping yourself.

 A note here, however, is that you should remove those distractions with love.
 Don’t do it in an angry huff when they are in the midst of not paying attention.
-Instead, say something like, “I have something really important to talk about, would you mind if I turned off the TV?”
+Avoid a heated outburst of something like, “I guess the TV is more interesting them me!”
+Instead, you might say something like, “I have something really important to talk about, would you mind if I turned off the TV?”

 Show Them Love